ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-As described in {{exam2}}, controller collect the network metrics from network elements, it finds the packet loss of P1 and the path delay of P2 exceed the thresholds, a network incident 'VPN A degradation' may be triggered after the service impact assessment.
+As described in {{exam2}}, controller collect the network metrics from network elements, it finds the packet loss of P1 and the path delay of P2 exceed the thresholds, a network incident 'VPN A degradation' may be triggered after the Service Impact Assessment.

 ## Incident Diagnosis

-After a network incident is reported to the network incident client, the incident client MAY diagnose the incident to determine the probable root cause.
+After a network incident is reported to the network Incident Client, the Incident Client MAY diagnose the incident to determine the Probable Root Cause.
 Some diagnosis operations may affect the running network services.
-The incident client can choose not to perform that diagnosis operation after determining the impact is not trivial.
-The incident server can also perform self-diagnosis.
+The Incident Client can choose not to perform that diagnosis operation after determining the impact is not trivial.
+The Incident Server can also perform self-diagnosis.
 However, the self-diagnosis MUST NOT affect the running network services.
 Possible diagnosis methods include link reachability detection, link quality detection, alarm/log analysis, and short-term